 The three litigating paramount chiefs want the court to declare the election “null and void”, claiming it was held in breach of “the long-held rotational system used by the house over the years”.

-They are seeking an interlocutory injunction retraining the regional house from organising a swearing-in ceremony for the president-elect and restraining the national house from recognising him as the president of the regional house.
+They are seeking an interlocutory injunction restraining the regional house of chiefs from organising a swearing-in ceremony for the president-elect and restraining the national house of chiefs from recognising him as the president of the regional house of chiefs.

 List of chiefs who have presided over the house as provided by plaintiffs